metamath/lamp-guide/docs/index.md

 Unlike most other Metamath proof systems, such as mmj2 or metamath-exe (the first Metamath proof assistant), users can use this proof assistant without installing anything.
-You can instead simply [run metamath-lamp directly using your web browser](**[main Metamath-lamp web site](https://expln.github.io/lamp/latest/index.html)!
+You can instead simply **[run metamath-lamp directly using your web browser using the metamath-lamp site](https://expln.github.io/lamp/latest/index.html)**!

 This is a guide for metamath-lamp, including both a user guide (tutorial) and a reference guide.
 It includes: